sarah1893/notes/docs/appendix/python-coroutine.rst

 A callback function is used to control data flow at runtime when an event is invoked.
 However, preserving current callback function's status is challenging.
-For example, if a programmer wants to implement a handshake over a TCP server, he/she may requires to store previous status in some where.
+For example, if a programmer wants to implement a handshake over a TCP server, he/she may require to store previous status in some where.

 .. code-block:: python